dvlab-research/Simple-SR/README.md

 # Simple-SR

-The repository includes MuCAN, LAPAR, etc. The testing code is first released.
+The repository includes MuCAN, LAPAR, etc. The testing code is now released.
 We will gradually add the training part and more methods.

 ---